ewenme/site2/_pages/about.md

 title: About
 ---

-I'm Ewen and this here is my silly little corner of the world wide web.
-I'm semi-retired from social media and use this gaff to document bits and bobs from my life instead.
-My day job has basically fuck all to do with any of this and I try to treat it a sanctuary of sorts to share whatever I'm feeling today.
+I'm Ewen and this here is my silly little den on the interwebz.
+I use this gaff to document the bits and bobs of life.
+A sanctuary away from the noise to share whatever I'm feeling today, without expectations.

-I hope you can find something here that's a vibe.
+I truly hope you find something here that's a vibe.
 Shout me if u do !